theseanything/civilservicelgbt.github.io/_consultations/2018-07-31-reform-of-the-gender-recognition-act-2004.md

 excerpt: >-
   The Government is consulting on reforms to the Gender Recognition Act 2004.
-As this has relevance to Civil Service LGBT+ Network members in their personal lives, we are publicising the consultatiomn and encourage members to respond.
+As this has relevance to Civil Service LGBT+ Network members in their personal lives, we are publicising the consultation and encourage members to respond.

 ---

 **The Government is consulting on reforms to the Gender Recognition Act 2004.
 As this will have relevance to members of the Civil Service LGBT+ Network in their personal lives, we are publicising this consultation and encourage you to complete it.**

 ## Consultation description